Best For

 The Amerisleep Organica mattress is an organic hybrid made of natural latex, organic wool, organic cotton, and a pocketed coil support system.

-During our performance tests, this mattress had excellent cooling, an extremely fast response time, and high levels of bounce.
+During our performance tests, this mattress had excellent cooling, a very fast response time, and extremely high levels of bounce.
 But with more bounce also comes higher levels of motion transfer so keep that in mind.

 At this price point, I am extremely pleased with the overall performance of the Organica.
 While motion transfer leaves something to be desired, beyond that, performance is fantastic.